tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Clients learn the output token.
 They does not learn the Anonymous Issuer Origin ID, though security of the protocol does not depend on keeping this value secret from the Client.
-Moreover, even malicious Clients cannot tamper with per-Client state stored on the Attester for other Clients, as doing so requires knowledge to their unique Client Secret.
+Moreover, even malicious Clients cannot tamper with per-Client state stored on the Attester for other Clients, as doing so requires knowledge of their unique Client Secret.

 # Privacy Considerations {#privacy-considerations}